alpine9000/squirt/README.md

 ## Running as a daemon

+You can run squirtd either as a standalone background daemon or launch it from your TCP/IP stack's inetd (or equivalent) super server.
+Running as a standalone daemon will limit you to a single active session, but this is still a handy option if using an emulator with bsdsocket.library emulation enabled but no TCP/IP stack installed.

-It's easy to run `squirtd` on your Amiga as a background daemon, just start it from your TCP/IP stack's startup script. `squirtd` should gracefully exit when your TCP/IP stack exits.
+To run as a standalone daemon start it from your TCP/IP stack's startup script or add to to your S:Startup-sequence (in the case of emulator without a TCP/IP stack install). `squirtd` should gracefully exit when your TCP/IP stack exits.
+Note: This mode will limit you to a single active session

 ### AmiTCP
 Add the following to AmiTCP:db/User-Startnet.